What is per in Italian?

 This morning I was on the phone with my parents for two hours.

-In this case, per is used like “for” in English, or like “to” when talking about the reason for something:
+In this case, per is used like for and to in English, when talking about the reason for something:

 Questi documenti sono per il direttore.